 Teachings of the Masters

-In this short teaching The Essence of Wakefulness by Mipham Rinpoche we are encouraged to become ever more familiar with our inate unfabricated awareness by commiting ourselves to coming back and resting in our naturally still nature.
+In this short teaching The Essence of Wakefulness by Mipham Rinpoche we are encouraged to become ever more familiar with our innate unfabricated awareness by committing ourselves to coming back and resting in our naturally still nature.
 With commitment, and in time, our unfabricated awareness will overcome the distraction of conceptual thinking.

 This talk Dzogchen in Everyday Life is by Dilgo Khyentse Rimpoche.
 This short but direct teaching of Dzogchen is truly wonderful.
 Direct Dzogchen practice may well not be possible for most of us right now but this teaching reveals to us the openness of spirit that we need to cultivate and incorporate into our present practice if we are to fulfill the ultimate understanding of reality and release.